mattpap/masters-thesis/sphinx/src/internals.rst

     >>> %timeit G.eval(15**20);
     100 loops, best of 3: 16.4 ms per loop

-We used :class:`Poly` to obtain polynomial form of $f$ and $g$, arriving with polynomials $F$ and $G$ respectively.
-We can clearly see, especially in the case of large degree polynomial, that :func:`eval` introduced a significant improvement in computations time.
-This is not an accident, because :func:`eval` uses a dedicated algorithm for the task and, what is currently not visible, takes advantage of GMPY library, a very efficient library for doing integer arithmetics.
-This may be considered a cheat, so lets force :class:`Poly` to compute with SymPy's built--in integer type::
+We used :class:`Poly` to obtain polynomials form of $f$ and $g$, arriving with polynomials $F$ and $G$ respectively.
+We can clearly see, especially in the case of the large degree polynomial, that :func:`eval` introduced a significant improvement in execution times.
+This is not an accident, because :func:`eval` uses a dedicated algorithm for the task and, what is currently not visible, takes advantage of gmpy library, a very efficient library for doing integer arithmetics.
+This may be considered as a cheat, so lets force :class:`Poly` to compute with SymPy's built--in integer type::

     >>> from sympy.polys.algebratools import ZZ_sympy